Smurfette principle

+There are many male main characters in The Smurfs, but few female ones, including Smurfette.

 The Smurfette principle is the practice in media, such as film and television, to include only one woman in an otherwise entirely male ensemble.
 It establishes a male-dominated narrative, where the woman is the exception and exists only in reference to the men.
-The concept is named after Smurfette, the only female among the Smurfs, a group of comic book creatures.
+The concept is named after Smurfette, the only woman among the Smurfs, a group of comic book creatures.

 Description by Katha Pollitt

 The term was coined by Katha Pollitt in 1991 in The New York Times:

 Contemporary shows are either essentially all-male, like "Garfield", or are organized on what I call the Smurfette principle: a group of male buddies will be accented by a lone female, stereotypically defined (...)
 The message is clear.
 Boys are the norm, girls the variation; boys are central, girls peripheral; boys are individuals, girls types.
 Boys define the group, its story and its code of values.
 Girls exist only in relation to boys.

 Pollitt observed this as what she thought of in terms of a common media practice while shopping for her daughter's Christmas toys.
 The initial use of the term was in relation to "preschool culture", that to Pollitt, would hinder a child's understanding of gender.
 She wrote: "The sexism in preschool culture deforms both boys and girls.
 Little girls learn to split their consciousness, filtering their dreams and ambitions through boy characters while admiring the clothes of the princess."

 The female character essentially represents "femininity" in these cases.
 She may or may not play a major role in the story, but typically is "everything female".
 Some examples that Pollitt cites include the mother figure, a “glamour queen,” or a female sidekick of sorts.
-As a consequence, works employing this trope often fail the Bechdel test, an indicator of gender bias in fiction.